HenryCowan/EMG-Gaming/Server_end/Unit test of UDP transmission/server receiver/README.md

 ## Making it work :movie_camera:

-Download files in this folder.
+Download the files in this folder.

 To build, enter the folder and run in terminal: